 The first course is called the Lahpet Thoke.
 This is something you could sometimes get at Bo Laksa.
 In English it is called the Burmese Tea Leaves Salad.

 This was a lovely start.
 The pickled tea leaves to make this is from the hilly plateau of the Shan state in north east Burma.
 This dish is uniquely Burmese and is one of the national dish.
 It is customary that this salad is served with tea when greeting visitors.

 The salad has fried soy beans which gives this salad the crunch.
 Other ingredients include tomato, chili, dried shrimps, preserved ginger and dressed with peanut oil.
 This is an amazing salad … it is crunchy, lightly sour and tasted nutty.

 On the side are raw garlic cloves and Thai chili padi.
 We were told that the traditional way to eat this is to eat the salad alternating with biting a small piece of the raw garlic …

 … and the really hot chili.
 The raw garlic and the chili gives the salad an extra kick.

 The Pepper Corn Glass Noodle Soup does not look like much if I must say.
-I mean, it does … More on following page.
-Click here to continue reading
+I mean, it does … Continue reading